-For pharmaceutical production of the therapeutic proteins Host Cell Protein Expression Systems are often used.
+Host Cell Protein Expression Systems are often used for pharmaceutical production of the protein-based therapeutics.
 Apart from recombinant protein of interest, other proteins are also produced by the host organism.
 This can result in protein contamination, which can be identified and successfully minimized.

 Protein aggeregation is a serious problem for biosensors (e.g. continuous blood glucose monitor) and other implanted devices.
 Protein aggregates can be deposited on the biosensor surface, leading to reduced performance or complete failure of device.
 Our services can address and tackle the following questions: